Nattanahel-Chaves/dot-net-microservices/06-NotificationService/src/BestBank.NotificationService/README.md

 **Add DB Support**

-This version of the Notification Services works with PostgreSQL, to use that the project import dependencies for EntityFramework and allow the migration process.
+This version of the Notification Services works with PostgreSQL, to use that the project import dependencies for Entity Framework and allow the migration process.

 **Add Entity Framework for PostgreSQL**
 Use the following command